-Existing staff are provided with training to understand the Public Sector Ethics Act 1994 and CEQ Code of Conduct.
-New staff are provided with the Code of Conduct as part of the induction process and the Code of Conduct is made available to all staff on the CEQ intranet.
+Existing employees are provided with training to understand the Public Sector Ethics Act 1994 and CEQ Code of Conduct.
+New employees are provided with the Code of Conduct as part of the induction process and the Code of Conduct is made available to all employees on the CEQ intranet.